MaksatSG/MusicApi/README.md

 This is a application for building REST APIs in Node.js using ES6 and Express with Code Coverage and JWT Authentication.
 It's mainly built for MusicApi.

+You need to install mongoDb to able to run it. port is 4040.

 ### Features

 | Feature                                | Summary                                                                                                                                                                                                                                                     |